monome/dsp-kit/readme.md

 # dsp-kit

-common DSP utilities for monome.org
+common DSP utilities for monome

-(work in progress)
+(work in progress, eternally)